 Income Statements are Used to Make Important Financial Decisions

-P&L statements are commonly used to review a company’s profits and comparing them to past statements.
-This is done to determine if any decisions need to be made to cut down on costs or strategize ways to increase revenue.
+P&L statements are commonly used to review a company’s profits and are compared to past statements to determine if any decisions need to be made to cut down on costs or strategize ways to increase revenue.

-When surveying these statements, you may decide to cut down on staff.
-Or, you could decide to buy materials from a different company or cut down on other expenses such as downgrading your office.
+When reviewing these statements, you may decide to cut down on staff.
+You could decide to buy materials from a different company or cut down on other expenses such as downgrading your office.

 Income Statements Help Investors

-Whether you own a small or a large business, you’ll need an investor at some point.
-Since the investor is usually using their own money to help capitalize your business, they want to make sure their investment is worth it.
+Many businesses find themselves looking for investors at some point in their growth.
+Since investors typically use their own money to help capitalize your business, they’ll want to make sure their investment is worth it.

-When they determine the strength of your company, they will look at your P&L statements.
-Some may only look at your yearly statements, while some may request your quarterly or even monthly statements.
+When they evaluate the strength of your business, they will look at your P&L statements.
+Some may only look at your yearly statements, while others may request your quarterly or even monthly statements.